 Hold hands or cuddle!
 It seems like these days, we all know the benefits of physical contact.
 It can make us feel safe, loved, and calm.
 So why not apply those benefits when we fight with our partner?

 Start the fight-off with some positives.
 It may feel strange at first, but how many times have you heard “You know I love you but….” before something?
 Instead of just doing that, offer a list of 10-15 things you love about that person to not only remind them you love them but also to remind yourself.

 Make sure to use “I” statements.
 Focus on how you feel, not on what they do/say with “you” statements.
 Otherwise, your partner will feel the need to defend themselves.

-Don’t play the blame-game by telling your partner what they do wrong Instead, let them know what they could do that would really make you feel better/good or help the situation.
+Don’t play the blame game by telling your partner what they did wrong.
+Instead, let them know what they could do that would really make you feel better/good or help the situation.

 Work on a list together.
 When you start letting them know what they could do, use it as a way to work together by working on a list of alternative options- aim for 15-20.